-Nuclear energy stations produce electric energy in a similar way to those in the steam stations.
-However, they use nuclear reactor instead of burning fuel.
-Nuclear reactors produce huge amounts of heat energy by a process known as fission.
-The nucleus of heavy element atoms such as uranium (^{235}U).
+Nuclear energy stations produce electric energy.
+However, Nuclear reactors produce huge amounts of heat energy by a process known as fission.
+The nucleus of heavy element atoms such as uranium ( $^{235}\text{U}$ ).

 This is used as a nuclear fuel for the reactor.
-The heat which is produced as a result of nuclear fission in order to convert the water to steam.
+The heat which is produced as a result of nuclear fission is used to convert the water to steam.
 The steam rotates the turbine, Figure 5, which rotates the electric generator that generates electricity.